El Dorado (Shakira album): Singles

 "Me Enamoré" was released as the album's second single on 7 April 2017.
 The song reached number three in Spain, as well as the top ten in Argentina, Chile, Guatemala, Mexico and Uruguay.
 In the United States, it has peaked at number 83 on the Billboard Hot 100, and has reached number 4 on the Hot Latin Songs, being Shakira's 26th top ten hit on the chart.
 The music video for the song garnered media attention due to the appearance of Gerard Piqué.

 "Perro Fiel" was originally released as a promotional single for the album on 25 May 2017.
 Its official release as the third single took place on 15 September 2017, the same date its music video was released. which was filmed in Barcelona on 27 July 2017.
+It also features American singer Nicky Jam.
 Before being released as single, was certified gold in Spain for selling over 20,000 copies on 30 August 2017.
 The song peaked at number three in Spain and as topped the charts in Argentina, Mexico, Uruguay and various other Latin American countries.
 In the United States, the song peaked at number 100 on the Billboard Hot 100, and has reached number six on the Hot Latin Songs, becoming Shakira's 27th top ten hit on the chart.

 "Trap" was released as the album's fourth single on 26 January 2018.
-The song features guest vocals from Colombian singer Maluma; the black-and-white music video for the song was released on 26 January 2018 and it was directed by Jaume de Laiguana.
+The song features the second collaboration and guest vocals from Colombian singer Maluma; the black-and-white music video for the song was released on 26 January 2018 and it was directed by Jaume de Laiguana.
 "Trap" debuted at number 45 on Billboard's Hot Latin Songs the same week El Dorado was released and later peaked at number 17 in the week ending on the 10 February 2018.

-"Nada" was released as the album's fifth single on 3 November 2018.